-Assistant Professor of Occupational Therapy, Neurology and Social Work
+Associate Professor of Occupational Therapy, Neurology and Social Work

 Dr. Stark’s work in the community focuses on the development and implementation of evidence-based behavioral interventions to prevent falls and improve community participation.
 Her federally and privately funded studies explore how functional decline and environmental barriers interact to influence the performance of frail older adults with chronic conditions.
 The interventions she develops from these studies allow older adults to age in place independently and safely at home.

 Alex Wong, PhD, DPhil, BSOT

 Dr. Wong’s research program is aimed to develop more effective rehabilitation strategies that will improve function and everyday life participation for survivors of chronic conditions.
 Studies include testing the mechanism of treatments and assessments to further principles of patient-centered care and innovative designs that will accelerate the recovery.

 Additional PhD Mentors